CS262f-TheFantasticFive/ClimbingLog/README.md

 # Goals:
 + Ability to log climbs (Have a user log at least one route per climb).
 + Ability to add routes (can mark as warm-up, won't count towards average).
-+ Have a page for each Climbing Wall that contains.
++ Have a page for each Climbing Wall that contains:
   + Recently Climbed routes.
   + Who all climbs at this wall.
   + Average difficulty climbed.
-+ Have a profile page for each person that contains.
++ Have a profile page for each person that contains:
   + Recently Climbed routes.
   + Where they have climbed/Favorite Places.
   + Where they'd like to climb.
   + What equipment they have.
   + Average difficulty climbed.
 + Google/Facebook account log-in.

 # Stretch Goals (Things that we would like to strive for but could not implement in the end):